Free energy upper bound for mean-field vector spin glasses: The free energy is a supersolution

 \section{The free energy is a supersolution}

 In this section, we show that finite-dimensional approximations of the function $\bar F_N$ are approximate supersolutions to the finite-dimensional equations appearing in \eqref{e.def.finite.dim}.
 We then combine this result with Proposition~\ref{p.conv.finite.dim} to prove Theorems~\ref{t.main} and \ref{t.main1}.
 Throughout the section, we fix a regularization $\bar \xi$ of the function $\xi$ appearing in \eqref{e.def.cov}.
-Recall that the definition of a regularization appears just before the statement of Theorem~\ref{t.main1}, and that the nonlinearity $\H_K$ is defined in \eqref{e.def.Hk}-\eqref{e.extend.H}.
+Recall that the definition of a regularization appears just before the statement of Theorem~\ref{t.main1}, and that the nonlinearity $\H_K$ is defined in \eqref{e.def.Hk}-\eqref{e.extend.H}, and that the function $\bar F_N$ is defined in \eqref{e.def.FN}-\eqref{e.def.barFN}.

 \begin{proposition}[approximate supersolution] There exists a constant $C < \infty$ (depending only on $D$ and $\xi$) such that the following holds.
 Let $K \ge 1$ be an integer, and for every $t \ge 0$ and $q \in \bar U_K$, denote